Reflective modular forms: A Jacobi forms approach: 2-reflective modular forms

 \end{theorem}

 \begin{proof} Firstly, the above formula is a direct result of Theorem \ref{th1}.
-We note the modular form with the complete $2$-divisor by $F$.
-Then there exists a weakly holomorphic Jacobi form of weight $0$ and index $L$
+Let $F$ be a modular form with complete $2$-divisor.
+Then there exists a weakly holomorphic Jacobi form of weight $0$ and index $L$ such that